 No, probably not.
-First, your new webshop or website is certainly based on a template; second, it is likely developed outside of your country.
+First, your new webshop or website is certainly based on a theme; second, it is likely developed outside of your country.

-Most local IT companies hire freelancers or IT suppliers in low-cost countries to do the work.
-That is, when they get an IT task, they send it to suppliers in countries such as India, Pakistan, Ukraine, or the Philippines.
+Most local software development companies hire freelancers or software developers in low-cost countries to do the work.
+That is, when they get a task, they send it to developers in countries such as India, Pakistan, Ukraine, or the Philippines.

 This means that when you buy a webshop or website from a local supplier ―at local prices―you only buy the security that you are dealing with a local company, as 70-80% of the work is done outside your country.

 Adding special features

 It is easy to expand webshop or website functionalities with third-party plugins if you are using open source systems.
 The price for these plugins is usually between USD 50 and USD 100, but there are also many excellent ones that are free.

 Remember: If you are offered development of a special plugin, please check first if you can get it for free or can buy it at, say, USD 75.

 - For WordPress CMS: https://wordpress.org/plugins/